 Anyone who’s visited the Caribbean or even southern Florida will be familiar with conch in popular dishes such as conch chowder, conch salad and conch fritters.
 The mild flavor and versatile texture of this shellfish means the meat can be used in a wide variety of ways.
 And, in Turks and Caicos it is.

 When you visit Turks and Caicos you will be able to enjoy creative conch creations such as grilled conch, conch ceviche, conch burgers, conch wontons, conch spring rolls and conch pasta.
 These are dishes you can find on a regular basis.
 If you come to the Conch Festival you’ll be able to experience a whole day of nothing but conch.
 In past years at the festival there was conch chili, conch carpaccio and even conch ice cream.
 Who knows what will be on display this year?
-Should you miss the Conch Festival, the beachfront Mango Reef Restaurant at the Alexandra Resort has a plethora of Conch and other seafood dishes on the menu.
+Should you miss the Conch Festival, the beachfront restaurant at the Alexandra Resort offers various conch specialties and other seafood dishes on the menu.

 In addition to tasting great, Turks and Caicos conch fans know that this sea snail is packed with loads of medicinal benefits and provides one of the highest sources of protein.
 All parts of the conch are edible.
 Conch is credited with strengthening the immune system, helping fight off symptoms of stress and even keeping lungs healthy (the blowing of the conch shell, which was done as a form of communications, requires a tremendous amount of respiratory capacity).
 Perhaps one of the most notable conch-eating benefits is its use as a natural alternative to Viagara.
 Legend has it that if you eat the worm-like translucent tube found inside the conch it will work as an aphrodisiac.